We’ve all been there. That crushing feeling of rejection when you don’t get what you hoped for:

 But here’s how to start the process today…

 Give yourself time to process the emotion.
 It’s OK to be upset, you just don’t want it to drag you down for too long.
-Take a day off if you need to, do a big workout, speak to a loved one who has your back or simply cry or scream it out, do whatever you need to do but give yourself a deadline – say 1-2 days tops.
+Take an hour or day off if you need to, do a big workout, speak to a loved one who has your back or simply cry or scream it out, do whatever you need to do but give yourself a deadline 1-24 hours max.

-Revisit your goal(s).
+Revisit your goal(s)/targets.
 When hit with rejection we can lose sight of what we were doing or what we need to do ‘next’.
-The sooner you can get back to taking action, the sooner your Confidence will fire up to silence your inner critic.
+The sooner you can get back to taking action, the sooner your Confidence will fire up to silence your negative self talk.

 You’ve probably noticed I have mentioned ‘Confidence’ a few times – that is because: